-If authorized by the General Partner, any action that may be taken at a meeting of the limited partners may be taken without a meeting if an approval in writing setting forth the action so taken is signed by limited partners owning not less than the minimum percentage of the outstanding limited partner interests (including limited partner interests deemed owned by the General Partner) that would be necessary to authorize or take such action at a meeting at which all of the limited partners were present and voted (unless such provision conflicts with any rule, regulation, guideline or requirement of any national securities exchange on which the limited partner interests are listed for trading, in which case the rule, regulation, guideline or requirement of such exchange shall govern).
-Special meetings of limited partners may be called by the General Partner or by limited partners owning at least 20% of the outstanding partnership securities of the class or classes for which a meeting is proposed.
+If authorized by the General Partner, any action that may be taken at a meeting of the limited partners may be taken without a meeting if an approval in writing setting forth the action so taken is signed by limited partners owning not less than the minimum percentage of the outstanding limited partner interests (including limited partner interests deemed owned by the General Partner) that would be necessary to authorize or take such action at a meeting at which all of the limited partners were present and voted (unless such provision conflicts with any rule, regulation, guideline or requirement of any national securities exchange on which the limited partners may be called by the General Partner or by limited partners owning at least 20% of the outstanding partnership securities of the class or classes for which a meeting is proposed.
 Limited partners may vote either in person or by proxy at meetings.
-The holders of a majority of the outstanding partnership securities of the class or classes for which a meeting has been called (including limited partner interests deemed owned by the General Partner), represented in person or by proxy, will constitute a quorum.
+The holders of a majority of the outstanding partnership securities of the class or classes for which a meeting is proposed, using has been called (including limited partner interests deemed owned by the General Partner), represented in person or by proxy, will constitute a quorum.